slcorp/RTView-JavaScript/README.md

 On the RTView Cloud top menu bar, click on Design to invoke the RTDraw visual editing tool.
 Select the File dropdown menu and click on Import.
 Select "as Private".
-In the file browser, navigate to the RTView-JavaSccript directory within this project.
+In the file browser, navigate to the RTView-JavaSccript directory within this project on your computer.
-Select the simple-example.json and click Open.
+Select the SimpleExample.json and click Open.
 ```
-* View or edit the sample displays:
+* View or edit the sample display:
 ```
 Select the File dropdown menu and click on Open...
-Double click the name of the display you would like to open and view in real-time.
+Double click the name of the display you just imported, to open and view it in real-time.
 ```
-The sample display is configured to connect to your local RTView data server and present data changing in real-time.
+This sample display is configured to connect to your local RTView data server and present data changing in real-time.
 You can experiment with the editing features of RTDraw to make changes to these displays or create your own.

 ## Achieved Goals
 In this RTView JavaScript you will have achieved the following:
 * Seen how easy it is to display user data in graphical and highly configurable displays in the Cloud.
-* Launched the simple node program used to send data to RTView.
+* Launched the simple node program used to create and send data to RTView.
 * Seen how users are able to view or enhance a sample RTView display or create new displays.

 **Feel free to experiment with, modify or enhance this project, and share your experience, comments and suggestions with us.
 Please fork this repo and submit a pull request for any changes you would like to suggest.**